Kevin J. Garber

 • Author, “Pennsylvania Oil and Gas Law,” chapter in Pennsylvania Environmental Law and Practice, published by the Pennsylvania Bar Institute, No. 6045, August 2010 (biannual update in press for 2015).

-• Panelist and Presenter, “Marcellus Shale Development,” presentation to the Centre County Chamber of Business and Industry, June 2010.
+• Panelist and Presenter, “Marcellus Shale Development,” Centre County Chamber of Business and Industry, June 2010.

 • Author and Presenter, “Regulatory Developments Affecting Marcellus Shale Development,” Pennsylvania Environmental Conference Symposium at Duquesne University, May 2010.